 |Prerequisites||You cannot take LA002 with or after LA005.||You cannot take LA002 with or after LA005.|

-Registration should be completed as early as possible; the preceding November or December is preferred.
-Please arrive on day one of the intensive having obtained your text, be able to pronounce and write the Greek alphabet, have read and digested the section on English grammar 240-249.
+Enrolment should be completed as early as possible.
+Please arrive on day one having obtained your text, able to pronounce and write the Greek alphabet, and having read and digested the section on English grammar 240-249.
 A song to help you with the alphabet is here.